SciCatProject/scicat-backend-next/README.md

 2. define the necessary environment variables directly in your container.

 More information are provided in the official documentation.

+### Local User Accounts

+Providing a file called _functionalAccounts.json_ at the root of the project, locally or in the container, will automatically create the specified accounts on startup.
+If this file is not provided, no local users will be created.

+Follow the structure of [functionalAccounts.json.minimal.example](/functionalAccounts.json.minimal.example) to create your own _functionalAccounts.json_ file.

 ## Environment variables